The Radius Distribution of Planets Around Cool Stars

 \section{Introduction}

 The discovery of the first exoplanets \citep{wol92,mayor1995,marcy1996} has sparked tremendous growth in research and interest in the formation and evolution of planetary systems beyond the Solar System.
-Not unlike many areas of astronomy, however, the first discoveries are not representative samples; rather, ``hot Jupiters'' are relatively rare \citep{wright2012,howard2010} in comparison to the new populations of exoplanets now being revealed by the \Kepler\ Mission \citep{borucki2011,batalha2012,burke2013}.
+Most of the first few dozen extrasolar planets found had masses greater than Saturn and semimajor axes less than 0.5 AU.
+But not unlike many areas of astronomy, the first discoveries are not representative samples; rather, close-in giant planets are relatively rare \citep{wright2012,howard2010} in comparison to the new populations of exoplanets now being revealed by the \Kepler\ Mission \citep{borucki2011,batalha2012,burke2013}.
 The most common kinds of planets within \Kepler's discovery space of $R_p \gtrsim 0.5 \Rearth$, and $P \lesssim 100$\,d appear to be somewhat larger than Earth but smaller than Neptune, $1 < R_p <4 \Rearth$ \citep{howard2012,fressin2013,dressing2013}.

-Much of our understanding of planet formation is anchored in decades of research into our own solar system.
+Much of our understanding of planet formation is anchored in decades of research into our own Solar System.
 But now the burgeoning exoplanet population provides us with a new context revealing important insights into planet formation throughout the Galaxy.
-For example, the large amount of planetary mass seen close to host stars is evidence that protoplanetary disks may have much higher surface densities than previously thought \citep{hansen2012,chiang2012} or that the observed planets migrated from regions further from their host star where more mass was readily available for assembly \citep{swift2013}.
+For example, the large amount of planetary mass seen close to host stars is evidence that protoplanetary disks may have much higher surface densities than previously thought \citep{hansen2012,chiang2012} or that the observed planets migrated from regions further from their host star where more mass was readily available for assembly \citep{swift2013,raymond2014}.